TOD-theses/paper-T-RACE/main.typ

 == Evaluation of TOD candidate mining

-In this section, we analyze why 98% of the attacks in the ground truth are not reported as TOD candidates and if the TOD candidate filters work as intended.
+In this section, we analyze why 98% of the attacks in the ground truth are not reported as TOD candidates, and whether the TOD candidate filters work as intended.

 We rerun the TOD candidate mining and count the number of attacks from the ground truth that are in the TOD candidates before and after each filter is applied.
 Therefore, we know how many of the attacks were removed by which filter.

 In @tab:eval-mining, we see that most filters do not filter out any attack from the ground truth.
 However, they still filter out 500,141 other TOD candidates, thus significantly reducing the search space for further analysis without affecting the attacks we can find.

 Furthermore, @tab:eval-mining shows that only one attack is filtered because there is no collision between the accessed and modified states of $T_A$ and $T_B$.
-This TOD candidate is filtered, because the second transaction of the filtered TOD candidate is part of block 11,300,000, which is not part of the blocks we analyze#footnote[In @zhang_combatting_2023, it says that this dataset contains 1,000 blocks.
-Block 11,300,000 would be the $1,001$-th block.].
+This TOD candidate is filtered, because the second transaction of the filtered TOD candidate is part of block 11,300,000, which is not part of the blocks we analyze#footnote[In @zhang_combatting_2023, the dataset is described as originating from an analysis of 1,000 blocks.
+Block 11,300,000 would be the $1,001$-th block, thus we assume an off-by-one error.].

 The filters "Same-value collision" and "Indirect dependency" remove 4,275 TOD candidates with potential indirect dependencies.
 Finally, our deduplication filters remove another 1,210 TOD candidates.
-In the following subsections, we evaluate whether these three filters fulfill their intention.
+In the following subsections, we evaluate whether these filters fulfill their intention.

 #figure(
   table(